-The Residential Nurse Manager supervises 2 LPNs, the school behavioral staff, the night shift and is on call for nursing, clinical, and behavioral consultations.
+The Residential Nurse Manager supervises 2 Licensed Practical Nurses (LPNs), the school behavioral staff, and the night shift.
 Additionally, the Residential Nurse Manager attends treatment team meetings to provide staff with updates regarding medication changes, issues, or concerns and to address any questions the staff may have regarding a child's medical condition.
 The nursing team ensures open communication with the child's parents and treating physician regarding any medication side effects and when refills are needed.
 The Residential Nurse Manager is considered the supervisor on duty when present, unless otherwise specified.